junglok/tem-docs/docs/transfer/globus.md

 ## **Overview & Concepts**

-- **Globus Web App** – Web interface at [https://app.globus.org](https://app.globus.org) used to manage collections and transfers.
+- **Globus Web App** – the web interface at [https://app.globus.org](https://app.globus.org) for managing collections and transfers.
-- **Collection** – A named location (endpoint) that Globus can access.
-Your workstation with GCP installed becomes a *personal collection*.
+- **Collection** – a named location (endpoint) Globus can access.
+Once GCP is installed, your workstation becomes a *personal collection*.
-- **Globus Connect Personal (GCP)** – Lightweight client that runs under your user account and connects your local filesystem to Globus.
+- **Globus Connect Personal (GCP)** – a lightweight client that runs under your user account and connects your local filesystem to Globus.
 Available for:
     - macOS 10.13+
     - Currently supported Windows versions
     - Common x86 Linux distributions

-GCP is free to install and use for users at non‑profit research and education institutions.
+GCP is free for users at non‑profit research and education institutions.

 ---